tillchen/personal-website/content/posts/2019-09-04-Kotlin-Notes.md

 8. `forEach {}`: `groceries.forEach {println(it.name)}`

 9. Closure means that a lambda can access any local variable that it captures (the variables declared in the outer scope).
+Closures are functions that are aware of the surroundings.

     ```kt
     var sum = 0